 Although there’s no carbon emission in vaping, some researchers believe that secondhand exposure can be harmful.
 The allergist Chitra Dinakar reports that children are more sensitive to toxic substances.
 Doing studies that involve exposing someone to dangerous and harmful substances is not ethical.
 As a result, we cannot report some of the other negative effects of e-cigs.

 The truth is that studies have actually found many toxic ingredients in the vapor.
 Some of them can even cause cancer.
 Therefore, we need strict restrictions on age and indoor and outdoor areas.
 We need more studies on the consequences of secondhand exposure.
 It is especially important concerning pregnant women and people with heart problems.

 Vaping & Addiction

-A lot of research is currently underway to find out more negative vaping side effects, but it will be a while before we get to see the results.
+A lot of research is currently underway to find out more negative side effects of vaping, but it will be a while before we get to see the results.
 Vaping side effects can be from short-term, minor issues to something so severe that you might have to stop vaping – though the latter is extremely rare.
-Therefore, we recommend keeping an eye on your health when you switch to vaping and immediately consult your doctor if you notice serious side effects of vaping.
+Therefore, we recommend keeping an eye on your health when you switch to vaping and immediately consult your doctor if you notice the serious side effects of vaping.